-000 = Interrupt when the last data in the receive buffer is read, as a result, the buffer is empty (SRXMPT bit set)
+000 = Interrupt when the last data in the receive buffer is read; as a result, the buffer is empty (SRXMPT bit set)

-Note 1: If SPIEN = 1, these functions must be assigned to available RPn pins before use.
-See Section 9.4 "Peripheral Pin Select" for more information.
+Note 1: If SPIEN = 1, these functions must be assigned to available RPn pins (or to ASCK1 for the SCK1 output) before use.
+See Section 10.4 "Peripheral Pin Select" for more information.

-REGISTER 14-1: SPIXSTAT: SPIX STATUS AND CONTROL REGISTER (CONTINUED)
+REGISTER 15-1: SPIXSTAT: SPIX STATUS AND CONTROL REGISTER (CONTINUED)